-The Deputy Heads are responsible for keeping a record of all bullying and behaviour incidents.
-A report is compiled for the Head and Governance by the Deputy Head of each department and any changes in policy or procedure are then discussed and implemented as appropriate.
+The Deputy Head of each section of the school is responsible for keeping a record of all bullying and behaviour incidents.
+A report is compiled for the Headmistress and Governance by the Deputy Head of each department and any changes in policy or procedure are then discussed and implemented as appropriate.
 Patterns or location, behaviour or age group are identified and changes implemented.